Medidata Blog

 In addition to the strong emphasis on Quality by Design, there is the introduction of technology to R3 into the principles to support an improved and more efficient approach to trial design and conduct.
 Within R2, the term technology was used only once, while within the principles document, it’s referenced nine times.
 This change reflects the modernization of clinical trial operations.
 The impact of technology on clinical trial operations has been tremendous, and some of the best examples are within the development of COVID-19 vaccines using decentralized trial strategies.
 Without the contribution of technology, patient participation in clinical trials and oversight activities outside the clinical investigative site would not have been possible.
 The speed with which these therapies reached the market relied on remote data capture linked to real-time data insights that enabled fast decision-making and issue resolution clearly aligned with the principles of R3.

-When technology is applied to clinical trial conduct, it must be adapted to fit individual participant characteristics and the particular trial design.
+When technology is applied to clinical trial conduct, it must be adapted to fit individual patient characteristics and the particular trial design.
 This highlights the core interaction between the application of technology with Quality by Design principles.
 It comes as no surprise that the best way to address this interaction is with the conduct of a risk assessment during the protocol design phases and throughout trial operations.

 This early draft and explanatory note have been welcome in providing insight into the principles of the new revision, and help to clearly define the role of Quality by Design principles and sound technology deployment in the design and execution of clinical trials.